 So what’s often happening for a lot of pressure washing businesses, is that they share a side by side, before and after picture, it gets sent out to 15 people, and those people don’t care, it doesn’t provoke enough emotion for them to click on it.

-But when we have them post a selfie, or them working, or what they had for lunch while on the job, this does provoke emotion.
+But if you were to post a picture, while working in the field, or what you had for lunch while on the job, this does provoke emotion.
+Especially if you come up with a witty caption.

-The biggest take away here is that if you really want to start getting more pressure washing leads from Facebook you need to stop selling, and start being you in your business.
+The biggest take away here is that if you really want to start getting more pressure washing leads from Facebook you need to stop selling with your posts, and start documenting your day as a business owner.

 Many pressure washing businesses use Instagram, but do they use it correctly?
 Something that should be obvious from reading the above point about not selling on Facebook posts, the same is very much true with Instagram.